Jujiro Wada (1875-1937)

 Jujiro Wada Memorial Association’s mission is to honor and pass on Jujiro Wada’s accomplishments and filial duties to the next generation.
 It is estimated that in his life time, the total distance he traveled with his dog sled exceeded 44,000 km.

-- NEW!
-Mr. Kaminaga, who did the editing for the book by Yuji Tani about Jujiro Wada's life, A samurai running to aurora , now has published a book Unfinshed pilgrimage,
+- Mr. Kaminaga, who did the editing for the book by Yuji Tani about Jujiro Wada's life, A samurai running to aurora , now has published a book Unfinshed pilgrimage,

 Yukon Government introduced Jujiro Wada as successful Asians in their website.